zauberzeug/nicegui/README.md

 - [Customization](https://github.com/zauberzeug/nicegui/blob/main/examples/customization/main.py): provides an example of how to modularize your application into multiple files and creating a specialized `@ui.page` decorator.
 - [Map](https://github.com/zauberzeug/nicegui/blob/main/examples/map/main.py): using the JavaScript library [leaflet](https://leafletjs.com/) to display a map at specific locations
 - [AI User Interface](https://github.com/zauberzeug/nicegui/blob/main/examples/ai_interface/main.py): utilizing the great but non-async API from <https://replicate.com> to perform voice-to-text transcription and generate images from promts with Stable Diffusion.

+## Why?

+We like [Streamlit](https://streamlit.io/) but find it does [too much magic when it comes to state handling](https://github.com/zauberzeug/nicegui/issues/1#issuecomment-847413651).
+In search for an alternative nice library to write simple graphical user interfaces in Python we discovered [JustPy](https://justpy.io/).
+While it is too "low-level HTML" for our daily usage, it provides a great basis for NiceGUI.

 ## Abstraction